By Rufus Gillmore (1869-1935).

 1912.
 299 pages.

-archived here (scroll down to page 439, middle top):
+The full review as it appeared in THE NATION (May 2, 1912), archived here (scroll down to page 439, middle top):

 A ruffianly promoter and banker of Boston takes a method of revenge so strange that the mystery of his own death is not solved until the end of the book.
 The dramatic interest of the solution is enhanced by the fact that the detective is a reporter in rivalry not only with the stupid police force—that device begins to pall—but also with the star reporter of his own paper.